Q: What is Amazon SageMaker?

 With SageMaker Notebooks you can sign in with your corporate credentials using SSO and start working with notebooks within seconds.
 Sharing notebooks within and across teams is easy, since the dependencies needed to run a notebook are automatically tracked in environments that are encapsulated with the notebook as it is shared.

-Q. How do Amazon SageMaker Notebooks work with other AWS services?
+Q. How do Amazon SageMaker Notebooks work with other Amazon Web Services services?

 Q. What is Amazon SageMaker Ground Truth?